VanuatuN/Group3/README.md

 ### MPI Parallelization:

-A simple parallelization of the optimized serial code is implemented where the computation of the force is distributed to several processing elements.
-The positions are broadcasted from rank 0.
-Then eack rank computes the force for different atoms.
-The results are collected back to rank 0 after compute_force().
+A straightforward parallelization of the optimized serial code has been implemented, wherein the computation of forces is distributed across multiple processing elements.
+Initially, positions are broadcasted from rank 0.
+Subsequently, each rank calculates the force for different atoms.
+After the `compute_force()` operation, results are collected back to rank 0.

 ### Benchmark Report with MPI:

-Combining MPI parallelism to a refactored force kernel and -O3 compiler flag optimization, a general linear scaling was obtained with increasing number of processes.
-For natoms = 108, the maximum speedup is only up to 7x using 8 processing elements, after which the linear plot is observed to plateau contrasting the worst case  (natoms = 78732) where speedup increased linearly up to 96 tasks (Figure 2).
-Using more than 8 processing elements for 108 atoms, the communication overhead from the MPI calls became significant.
-The size constrain of the serial code was effectively eliminated with the introduction of MPI parallelization and thus producing an overall efficient program that is size adaptive.
+By integrating MPI parallelism into a refactored force kernel and utilizing the -O3 compiler flag for optimization, a consistent linear scaling was achieved with an increasing number of processes.
+For a system size of natoms = 108, the maximum speedup reaches only up to 7x when employing 8 processing elements.
+When utilizing more than 8 processing elements for 108 atoms, the communication overhead from the MPI calls becomes significant.
+After which the linear plot is observed to plateau.
+In contrast, for the worst-case scenario (natoms = 78732), the speedup linearly increases up to 96 tasks (refer to Figure 2).
+The size constraint of the serial code has been effectively eliminated with the incorporation of MPI parallelization.

 <img src="mpi_speedup_plot.png" alt="animation" width="500" style="display: block; margin: auto;" /><br>